-"emerging growth company" in R ule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company \square Emerging growth company \square · · · · · · · · · · · · · · · · · · · strant has elected not to use the extent to Section 13(a) of the Exchange A nded transition period for complying with Act . \Box Indicate by check mark whether th ne registrant is a shell company (a s defined in Rule 12b-2 of the Excha ange Act).
-Yes □ No ⊠ As of July 29, 2022, there were 23 1,583,156 outstanding shares of the registrant's common stock.
+Large accelerated filer ⊠

+Accelerated filer \Box

+Non-accelerated filer \Box

+Smaller reporting company \Box Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of October 28, 2022, there were 232,096,236 outstanding shares of the registrant's common stock.